 - Anesthesia – general anesthesia is used

 - Post Surgery – a compression vest (similar to spandex) must be worn for 1 week at all times, 24/7.
 The vest is removed after 1 week to check the incisions.
-Many patients have drains which are usually removed at one week.
+Many patients have drains which are usually removed in one week.
 If healing is progressing normally the vest is worn for 2-6 more weeks.
 During this time, (after one week), patients are allowed to remove the vest briefly each day to shower.
-Absolutely no sports or vigorous activity are allowed for 6 weeks following surgery.
+No sports or vigorous activity are allowed for 6 weeks following surgery.

 - Discomfort is mild and recovery is rapid